Start9 Labs is a small, but quickly growing group of builders based in Denver, CO (with a global team) that build Embassy and embassyOS.

 Yes!
-The full warranty for a device purchased with us is located on the insert in the box (1 year).
+The full warranty for a device purchased from us is located on the insert in the box (1 year).
 Furthermore, Start9 commits, to the best of our ability, to serving Embassy users.
-We will resolve any issue encountered with our provided hardware or software in a personalized matter.
+We will resolve any issue encountered with our provided hardware or software in a personalized manner.
 We strive to provide highly available, quality customer service.

 In general, any modern Internet connection is usually fine.
 We have had reports from users on rural satellite connections with high latency (ping), and low up/download speeds who had issues accessing via Tor.
 You can check your internet connection at SpeedTest to find your ping and speed.
 If your ping is higher than 200ms and/or your speeds are lower than 5Mbps, you may want to host your Embassy somewhere with a better connection.
 Please don’t hesitate to contact us with any questions.